Education course transfers

 - Master of Teaching (Secondary)

-Please note that if you do not complete the CASPer test, your request for transfer cannot be considered.
-Course transfers are based on several criteria, including academic requirements (outlined below), CASPer and available places in the course.
-Completing CASPer does not guarantee entry.
+Please note: If you do not complete a situational judgement test your request for transfer cannot be considered.
+Course transfers are based on several criteria, including academic requirements, situational judgement test results, and available places in the course.
+Completing a situational judgement test does not guarantee entry.

-- Complete the appropriate Course Transfer application form (domestic or international).
-If you are transferring into the Bachelor of Education (Primary) or (Secondary) include your proposed major and/or sub-major.
+Complete the appropriate Course Transfer application form (domestic or international).
+If you are transferring into the Bachelor of Education include your proposed major (Early Childhood and Primary, Primary or Secondary) and specialisation/s.

-- Please make sure you register for the test at least three days before your preferred test date to allow for account verification and payment processing timelines.
+Please make sure you register for the test in advance.
 Last minute bookings are not recommended.

-- Complete the online CASPer test at your scheduled time.
+Complete the online test at your scheduled time.
 For the Casper tests you will need to select 'applying to UG direct to school' or 'applying to PG direct to school' and enter your La Trobe Student ID.

-- After processing, your CASPer results will be submitted directly to La Trobe University.
+Your Casper results will be submitted directly to La Trobe University.
 You must list La Trobe University on your Casper distribution list.
 After undertaking the AFTA test you will be required to upload your completion certificate to the application portal.

 - Completed 120cp of study with a minimum course Weighted Average Mark (WAM) of 60

-- Year 11 Maths or equivalent (excluding Foundation Maths) for Bachelor of Education (Primary), Bachelor of Education (Secondary) or Bachelor of Early Childhood & Primary Education transfer applicants
+- Year 11 Maths or equivalent (excluding Foundation Maths) for the Bachelor of Education transfer applicants.

 - for international students, an IELTS (Academic) score of 7.5 with no individual band score less than 7.0 and a score of no less than 8.0 in Speaking and Listening (or please see our English Language Requirements page for alternatives).